 The rub lies herein: that little PCB with the charging circuit also contains a step up to 9 volts, which is what the device requires.
 So the solution was a 9 volt battery, albeit attached the wrong way around, as for this calculator, black is positive and red is negative.

-Muse on all of that for a second: this calculator could just run on a 9V battery, but it runs on a battery pack.
-Sure, I hear you say, it was rechargable so you could run the device continually, charging it as you calculated, like you would your smartphone.
+Muse on all of that for a second: this calculator could just run on a 9V battery, but it runs on a proprietary battery pack.
+Sure, I hear you say, it was rechargable so you could run the device continuously, charging it as you calculated, like you would your smartphone.
 But ah, I counter, what of those red and black wires?
 Is there any reason to switch those two around, going against international standards, other than to frustrate the battery hacking attempts of users?

 In this calculator, I perceive an early example of manufacturers obfuscating and intentionally screwing up their products to hamper the user's right to repair and tinker.
 Thankfully, it's all easily circumvented, but just keep it in mind when you're shopping for a brand new, full-colour TI graphing contraption.